How to Run Horror in Dungeons and Dragons

 In the levels that your players will necessarily be at when facing a shadow dragon, I would suggest that you make it impossible for them to take a long-rest, most logically because don’t have a safe place to rest.
 The resource running out will be HP, spell-slots, and all other limited use abilities.

-If running horror for low level players, an easier resource would be time.
+If running horror for low-level players, an easier resource would be time.
 They have to complete the mission before a certain amount of time passes.
 Ideally, the reason will be connected to the horror.
 Perhaps a monster that will obtain its full-strength or completely escape its prison if they take too long.
 (This will obviously be scarier than a time-limit where they have to collect a medicine before a sick NPC dies, or any time limit like that.)

-With this, as with the other two, it doesn’t have to be strictly linear.
+This doesn’t have to be strictly linear.
 You can let them recover a bit.
 (I didn’t say not to let them take short rests.)
 The idea is that they should overall be running out of the resource in question.
 You can even let them discover a few potions, spell scrolls, or other treasure that can help them out, if really necessary.

 I will add that right after they did well or badly is the worst time to help or hinder.
 It will be obvious that it’s in response to their recent victory/defeat, and then they’ll rest comfortably, knowing that the DM is manipulating everything.
 Try to do something else in between, so that the connection is less obvious.